 Where did this vampire came from?
 Malnourished, and without any manners or knowledge of the vampire world?
 All new vampires are registered, and there are even parties when someone is successfully transformed.

-I really like this book and series.
+As I wrote before, I really like the book.
 The steampunk angle consists of little gadgets, which I loved.
 Like the ability to make tea inside a carriage.
 Or special glasses.
 Airships like balloons, but with more technology.
 It is certainly not taking over the story.
 And the horror, well, the part were the new vampires (and automatons) are “made” is not a happy place, but to name that horror is a matter of taste.
 I didn’t mind it, and I really hate anything scary.

 I like Alexia.
 She is very outspoken, and knows what (and who) she wants.
 Her family is just a bunch of silly people, who are no match for her.
 Lord Maccon is also a great character.
 He has his hands full of her, but that is just what he likes.

 One minor point was for me, how they kept harping that she is not pretty.
 Her skin is too tanned, her nose to big, her curves too round.
 No, she is not an English rose, but she has a great personality, and is very intelligent.
-This is much more important after all.
+Which is much more important.
 But her family really cut down her self confidence by constantly mentioning it in one way or the other.

-I am looking forward to reading the rest of the series again as well, as I enjoyed myself with this book.
-This is still a very original story.
+I am looking forward to reading the rest of the series, as I enjoyed myself with this book.
+A very original story.